What is PSD2 & SCA?

 - Your payment gateway will receive this request and initiate 3DS in order to authenticate the customer

-- Chargify will receive that request and show the 3D Secure challenge to your customer
+- Advanced Billing will receive that request and show the 3D Secure challenge to your customer

 - Once SCA is confirmed, it is sent back to the issuing bank to successfully process the transaction